cjakabos/portfolio-web/docs/platform/runtime-and-data-policy.md

 3. New runtimes or stores require an ADR before they are added.
 4. Existing exceptions can stay in place when there is a clear bounded reason, but they should not become templates for new work.
+5. CI guardrails should reject architecture drift in the main browser hooks, CloudApp module controllers, and internal service auth wiring.

 ## Current Exceptions And Migration Recommendations